Stroke can happen to anyone but the elderly,

-stroke in elderly
+in elderly people,

 A cardinal component of post-stroke recovery is stroke exercises.
 Groundbreaking scientific research about stroke recovery and the brain has shown a process called 'neuroplasticity'.
 This word is a combination of the words neurology (the brain and nervous system) and plasticity (in this case soft and moldable).
 So this fundamentally means that the brain is an ever-changing structure or organ.
 It is not set in stone, rigid or fixed.
 This finding supports nicely what we in the rehabilitation area have seen for decades, is people regaining and improving the use of their brain through exercise.